dcl-docs/workflow/README.md

-# Book
+# Workflow

-This repository contains the source for the book [Book](https://dcl-book.stanford.edu).
+This repository contains the source for the book [Workflow](https://dcl-workflow.stanford.edu).

 We welcome suggestions for improvements.